Colin-Marvin/TheOldWildWest/README.md

 ## Project Status

   This project is currently finished.
 Once I learn the skills to implement a GUI, or even to fill the console log screen with gameplay, I will revist this project and implement an improvement for that.
   At the same time, I will refine the game itself.
 While this was a project designed to test my C++ skills from what I learned in class, it is still not perfect code.
+This project was done entirely by myself, with aid from online sources and my professor in help with code syntax and logic.